majedelhelou/majedelhelou.github.io/_teaching/project_supervision.md

 2022
 =====
+Maximum likelihood modeling of Poisson-Gaussian noise statistics.
+(3 MS) *ongoing*

-Towards robust drone vision in the wild with domain adaptation.
+Towards robust drone vision in the wild with resolution domain adaptation.
 (MS Thesis) *ongoing*

 Alignment and benchmarking for drone vision data and segmentation.
 (MS, co-designed) *ongoing*